Network cloaking: Overview

-Network cloaking is an attempt to provide wireless security by hiding the network name (service set identifier) from being broadcast publicly.
+The term has also been used to refer to wireless security by hiding the network name (service set identifier) from being broadcast publicly.
 Many routers come with this option as a standard feature in the setup menu accessed via a web browser.

-Network cloaking may stop inexperienced users from gaining access to a network, but should otherwise be considered a minimal security measure.
-Network cloaking is less effective than static WEP (which itself is vulnerable, see Wired Equivalent Privacy).
+Network cloaking may stop inexperienced users from gaining access to a network but should otherwise be considered a minimal security measure.

-More secure forms of wireless security include WPA (Wi-Fi Protected Access) and preferably WPA2.
-It is possible for WEP, WPA, WPA2, and other encryption technologies to be used in conjunction with hiding the SSID.
+More secure forms of wireless security include WPA and WPA2.
+WEP, WPA, WPA2, and other encryption technologies can be used in conjunction with hiding the SSID.

 Advantages

-Minimal security benefit
+Mild security benefit

-Hiding the network name may prevent less technically inclined people from connecting to the network, but will not deter a determined adversary.
-Use of WPA or WPA2 is recommended instead.
+Hiding the network name may not deter attackers from connecting to the network.
 Hiding the SSID removes it from beacon frames, but this is only one of several ways an SSID can be discovered.
-When one chooses to hide the network name from the router's setup page, that only sets the SSID in the beacon frame to null, but there remain four other ways that the SSID is transmitted.
+When users chooses to hide the network name from the router's setup page, it will only set the SSID in the beacon frame to null, but there are four other ways that the SSID is transmitted.
 In fact, hiding broadcast of the SSID on the router may cause the Network interface controller (NIC) to constantly disclose the SSID, even when out of range.